 A common bathroom affliction is mineral deposits.
-These are also known as limescale, hard water stains, hard water deposits and mineral build up.
-They are the white particles that can from around various parts of your bathroom such as sinkholes, taps, showerheads and more.
+These are also known as limescale, hard water stains, hard water deposits and mineral build-up.
+They are the white particles that can form around various parts of your bathroom such as sinkholes, taps, showerheads and more.
 They are created when water from faucets evaporates, as they will leave behind small minerals, such as calcium and magnesium, which dry up and become hard.
 They can not only ruin the look of your appliances but also damage their functionality as well.
-If left over time they will build up become worse, causing more impairment.
+If the leftover time, they will build up to become worse, causing more impairment.
 If you want to learn how to tackle these, so they pose no threat to your bathroom, as well as learn to prevent them, then read on.

 You can fight these afflictions with simple household items that you may already have in stock.
 You will require white vinegar, a smooth scrubbing sponge, some baking soda, a clean cloth, a small brush (such as a toothbrush) and small bowl.
 While these all seem humble, they can be the greatest tools in tackling your mineral deposits.